-In the forehand topspin, you use your dominant hand and arm (right hand for right-handers and left hand for left-handers), while backhand topspin may be one-handed or two-handed.
+In the forehand topspin, you use your dominant hand and arm (right hand for right-handers and left hand for left-handers), while the backhand topspin may be one-handed or two-handed.

 In the forehand topspin, three types of grips are used, Semi-western grip, Western grip, and Eastern grip.
-Among the three, Semi-western grip is more popular.
+Among the three, the Semi-western grip is more popular.

 In a one-handed backhand, the eastern backhand grip is used to brush at the top of the ball to create spin.
 It is the continental grip with your dominant hand for two-handed while the other hand rests above the dominant hand.